liuch/dmarc-srg/docs/setup-and-configuration.md

 service apache2 restart
 ```

-Then perhaps point your browser at http://localhost/dmarc-srg/public

-It's left as an exercise to the end user to decide where exactly they wish to install this. `/var/www/html/` is probably not the best place.
+# Configure the webserver (Apache)

 A simple configuration for a webserver is below, it just needs to have the dmarc-srg/**public** folder as the DocumentRoot.

-If you're using Apache, an appropriate VirtualHost configuration in /etc/apache2/sites-available/dmsarc.conf might look like :
+If you're using Apache, an appropriate VirtualHost configuration in /etc/apache2/sites-available/dmarc.conf might look like :

 You may also wish to apply other security restrictions on the above - e.g. to only allow access from specific IP addresses.